umarhassan-mitodl/1.124j-fall-2000/content/pages/recitations/recitation_9.md

 A JRootPane is contained in all Swing top-level containers.
 It is a fundamental component in the container hierarchy, providing to the top-level (heavyweight) containers (JFrame, JDialog, JWindow, and JApplet) the JComponent's capabilities.
 Not only these heavyweight, but also the lightweight container JInternalFrame, delegate their operations to a JRootPane instance, which is automatically created as soon as any of these containers is instantiated.
 Therefore, almost all Swing components reside in a JRootPane instance.
 The interface RootPaneContainer is implemented by components that have a single JRootPane child: JFrame, JDialog, JWindow, JApplet and JInternalFrame.

-A *root pane* consists of the following components, as shown in the following figure (adapted from the {{% resource_link "7d1625da-6c9e-436d-8d8e-c52708c8c601" "Sun's Java® Tutorial" %}}):
+A *root pane* consists of the following components, as shown in the following figure (adapted from the [Sun's Java® Tutorial](http://java.sun.com/docs/books/tutorial/uiswing/TOC.html)):

 {{< resource uuid="98532ffd-8b29-3d08-6c5d-b88595cfc417" >}}